birgelee/draft-caa-security-tag/draft-birgelee-lamps-caa-security.md

 The CA MUST retrieve the public key or a hash of the public key corresponding to the private key used for signing the message via an authenticated DNS lookup using either authenticated channels to the relevant authoritative nameservers (e.g., DoH or DoT) or validation of a DNSSEC signature chain back to the ICANN root.
 After private key control is established, the CA MUST additionally perform a validation method that is compliant with the Baseline Requirements for the Issuance and Management of Publicly-Trusted TLS Server Certificates.

-In the event that **no methods attribute is specified in the attribute-list,** all methods specified in this document are acceptable as well as cryptographic domain validation methods defined in future RFCs.
+In the event that **no methods attribute is specified in the attribute-list,** all methods specified in this document are acceptable as well as cryptographically-constrained domain validation methods defined in future RFCs.
-Future RFCs MAY specify additional methods for cryptographic domain validation so long as they satisfy the properties of cryptographic domain validation (i.e., robustness against global man-in-the-middle adversaries).
+Future RFCs MAY specify additional methods for cryptographically-constrained domain validation so long as they satisfy the properties of cryptographically-constrained domain validation (i.e., robustness against global man-in-the-middle adversaries).

 ### Permissible Options